JD Notae

-Janaud "JD" Notae (born October 27, 1998) is an American professional basketball player for Aris Thessaloniki of the Greek Basket League.
+Janaud "JD" Notae (born October 27, 1998) is an American professional basketball player for Trapani Shark of the Italian Lega Basket Serie A (LBA).
 He played college basketball for the Arkansas Razorbacks of the Southeastern Conference (SEC).
 He previously played for the Jacksonville Dolphins.

-Early life and high school career
+Early life

 Notae was raised by a single mother, Stacy, and often lived with his grandmother or his mother's friends.
 He was separated from his mother for four years after she was imprisoned.
 Notae grew up playing football before starting to play basketball in eighth grade.
 He attended Newton High School in Covington, Georgia, where he played basketball alongside Ashton Hagans and Isaiah Miller.
 Notae was named GACA 7A North Player of the Year.
 He was lightly recruited and committed to playing college basketball for Jacksonville over offers from Kennesaw State and North Carolina A&T.

 College career

 Notae immediately assumed a leading role for Jacksonville.
 On December 28, 2017, he scored a freshman season-high 30 points in an 81–60 win over Middle Georgia State.
 On February 15, 2018, Notae suffered a season-ending foot injury during a game against NJIT.
 As a freshman, Notae averaged 15.4 points and 4.7 rebounds per game and was named Atlantic Sun Freshman of the Year.
 On November 21, 2018, Notae recorded a career-high 40 points, eight rebounds and five assists in a 123–77 victory over Florida Memorial.
 As a sophomore, he averaged 15.5 points, 6.2 rebounds and 3.4 assists per game, earning Second Team All-Atlantic Sun honors.